 When you cut a lace front wig, it means that you remove the excess frontal lace, namely the visible portion of transparent fabric placed on the frontal part of the unity.

-I am Rosalba, a long time wig wearer who has been gifted with an in-depth knowledge about wig and haircutting.
+I am Rosalba, a long-time wig wearer who has been gifted with in-depth knowledge about wig and haircutting.

 In this guide, I explained how to cut a lace front wig with a few easy and practical steps.